plainsalad/Grocery-Queue-Simulation/README.md

     - Define the necessary classes for the simulation (Event, Schedule, Customer, Queue, ManagerQueue, GroceryStore).
     - Implement the simulation logic.
     - Run the simulation for different scenarios and analyze the results.

+### Viewing the Report

+For a detailed explanation of the project, including the modeling, simulation process, and results, refer to the `Report.pdf` file.

 ## Project Structure